nygilmanov/slfdr_project4_behaviour_cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-To ensure that the model doesn't overfit the data has been split into train,validation and test sets (lines 74-79 of model_generator.py file
+To ensure that the model doesn't overfit the data has been split into train,validation and test sets (lines 74-79 of model_generator.py file)

 I have tried to use dropout layers, but this did not help to improve the results much (the car was missing the path) I have played with the number of epochs.
-Early stop, extended data collection process and deeper model arcitecture has improved the final results (5 epochs is the best option).
+Early stop, extended data collection process and deeper model architecture has improved the final results (5 epochs is the best option).

 #### 3. Model parameter tuning